mui/material-ui/docs/data/material/experimental-api/css-theme-variables/usage.md

   ```

   :::info
-  💡 If you have set up a [custom prefix](/material-ui/experimental-api/css-theme-variables/customization/#changing-variable-prefix), make sure to replace the `--mui` with it.
+  💡 If you have set up a [custom prefix](/material-ui/experimental-api/css-theme-variables/customization/#changing-variable-prefix), make sure to replace the default `--mui`.
   :::

 ## Server-side rendering

-Place the `getInitColorSchemeScript()` before the `<Main />` tag to prevent the dark-mode SSR flickering during the hydration phase.
+Place `getInitColorSchemeScript()` before the `<Main />` tag to prevent the dark-mode SSR flickering during the hydration phase.

 ### Next.js